anonymous-researcher-4294/Benchmarking_Framework_for_Concept_Drift_Detectors/README.md

 ## License

-This repository is released under the MIT License.
+This repository is released under the GNU General Public License v3.0 (GPL-3.0).

-The project depends on third-party libraries and frameworks, including MOA and CapyMOA, which are distributed under their own respective licenses.
-Users must comply with the license terms of these external dependencies.
+The Java components in this repository are implemented against the MOA API and are intended to be used within the MOA/CapyMOA ecosystem.
+Since MOA is distributed under GPL-3.0, this repository is released under GPL-3.0 for license compatibility.

 ## Third-Party Assets and Licenses